Pancho/unu/README.md

 * need the common management commands

-* FIU
+* SPROO
-    * installer (which means that most of the following will live in FIU repo)
+    * installer (which means that most of the following will live in SPROO repo)
     * generator UI
         * components should be bundles in their own folders, as should pages. think more on the structure of a sample project
         * should this one also generate django endpoints?